 You can make a real difference in solving today's pressing health issues.
 Collaboration between passionate individuals is the key to improving health standards.
 We've got many local volunteering opportunities available.
-Click below to join the movement!
+Click below to find out more!

 The Melbourne University Health Initiative (MUHI) is a student-run charity dedicated to public and global health.
 Students from a diverse range of faculties, with a common passion for elevating healthcare standards, are involved with MUHI.
 We are supported by the Nossal Institute for Global Health and as the Faculty of Medicine, Dentistry and Health Sciences at the University of Melbourne.
 Read more about our purpose here!

 The poliovirus is a mere 30 nanometres in diameter yet has wreaked havoc for thousands of years.
 While most patients have no symptoms, 1 in 20 experience fever, a sore throat, nausea and vomiting.
 A further 1 in 200 will suffer from paralysis.
 In the most severe cases this includes the muscles needed for breathing, with images of children in so called ‘iron lungs’ now infamous.
 However, scientific advances over the past 50 years mean that it is now on

 Cancers are a leading cause of death across the globe, accounting for 13% of all fatalities in 2008.
 That is 7.6 million in absolute numbers.
 This means that cancers cause more deaths than AIDS, tuberculosis and malaria collectively.
 Cancers are often thought of as one disease, and in essence they can be defined as the uncontrolled replication of abnormal cells.
 However, the development of cancer in different tissues and organs is encouraged by different risk factors, which can be broadly